jfchoii/saints3/wiki/Step-by-Step-Guide.md

 ## Step 2 - Read, Learn and ACT
-We recommend that all members read though our Guild Handbook and if you are a completely new beginner to trading guilds that you start with Guild Basics.
+We recommend that all members read though our [Guild Handbook](Guild-Handbook.md), and if you are completely new  to trading guilds that you start with [Guild Basics](Guild-Basics.md).

 We want you to be successful and we care deeply about you as a person and your level of enjoyment in the guild and game.